evkx/evkx.github.io/content/technology/userinterface/screens/_index.md

     <figcaption><h4>Mercedes EQS Suv front passenger screen</h4></figcaption>
 </figur>

-### Rear Seat Entertainment
+### Rear Seat Infotainment

-Rear seat entertainment screens provide entertainment options for passengers in the car's back seats, particularly for long trips.
+Rear seat infotainment screens provide entertainment options for passengers in the car's back seats, particularly for long trips.
 These screens may be mounted on the back of the front seat headrests or integrated into the ceiling or center console of the car.
 They can provide access to video content, gaming, and other entertainment options, often with individual controls for each screen to allow passengers to customize their experience.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/userinterface/screens/rearseatentertainmant_1.jpg">